eldarlrd/eldarlrd/blog/2025-11-25-cognitive-complexity.md

     return 'Access granted'
 ```

-This function is obviously a mess, it’s very clear that something must be done about it to simplify and make it more pleasant to the eye.
+This function is obviously a mess; it’s very clear that something must be done about it to simplify and make it more pleasant to the eye.

-Something like this, is far better and clearly highlights the issue.
+Something like this is far better and clearly highlights the issue.

 ```python title='Authenticate & Authorize the user (clean version).'
 def authenticate_and_authorize(user, password, roles=None):